Parents Historical Context

 Before World War I, the kheyder was the most common type of elementary school for Jewish boys.
 A dawn-to-dusk religious primary school.
 All boys attended kheyder.
 If their family couldn’t afford it, the community would pay for them.

 In the first level, little boys learned the Hebrew alphabet and reading skills.
 They read the prayer book and the weekly Torah portion, and translated it into Yiddish equivalents (the Torah are the first five books of Moses found in the Old Testament).
 The next level was to read the Torah with the commentary of the famous Rabbi Rashi.
-Once all kheyder levels were completed, gifted boys would go on to the study of the Talmud at a Yeshiva.
-Not all boys were as bright as their peers, nor many could afford to attend a Yeshiva, so their religious education ended when they were around 13 years old.
+Once all kheyder levels were completed, gifted boys would go on to the study of the Talmud at a yeshiva.
+Not all boys were as bright as their peers, nor many could afford to attend a yeshiva, so their religious education ended when they were around 13 years old.
 They could go on to secular schools or stop studying altogether.

 The Yehudia was a modern Jewish school.
 Girls there learned Hebrew and other subjects.
 What made this type of education possible for girls was the Haskalah, or Jewish Enlightenment movement.
 It was a late nineteenth century movement that wanted to modernize Jewish society.
 The fact that Malke Epstein received this type of education was unusual.
 In the year she was born, the Russian census showed that 60% of Jewish women in their 30s were illiterate (even in Yiddish!) and 82% could not read or write Russian.
 Malke could do both.
 The Haskalah, and mandatory education in Poland after independence, opened the doors of education for the next generations of Jewish women.